 In traditional Chinese medicine Tribulus terrestris is known under the name bai ji li (白蒺藜).
 Tribulus terrestris has long history in Ayurvedic medicine and Tradional Chinese Medicine of use as an aphrodisiac.
 Tribulus terrestris extract can produce statistically significant increases in levels of testosterone, dihydrotestosterone and dehydroepiandrosterone and produces effects suggestive of aphrodisiac activity.

 This tincture contains a combination of aphrodisiac and tonic herbs that tonify the kidney energy in Traditional Chinese Medicine, which, according to TCM, is responsible for fertility and reproduction.
 The herbs tonify the adrenal glands and improve strength and resistance.
-The herbs also increase testosterone levels to improve sperm production, erectile function and increase libido.
-By preventing the conversion of testoserone to DHT, the tincture prevents prostate disease (See also Carahealth Prostate) and male pattern baldness, DHT being the main causes of this condition.
+The herbs increase healthy testosterone levels to improve sperm production, erectile function and increase libido.

 The mix is indicated to increase fertility and libido and is a general male tonic designed to increase stamina and promote resistance to stress.
 Although it is promoted as a fertility tonic, it can be used by any males, from business man driving 4 hours a day to get to and from work, to a world class athlete looking to increase muscle mass and stamina.
 It is specifically indicated for men who have sweaty or clammy palms, a condition known as palmer hyperhidrosis, which is a symptom of adrenal exhaustion.

 For prostate disease specifically See also Carahealth Prostate Support Tonic

 3. Tonify the adrenals and increase Dehydroepiandrosterone (DHEA)